xaithe/LyricAverage/README.md

 ```

 ## Usage
 Using the script is fairly simple and it allows you to specify what stats you want to view.
-A future deveopment would be to write the data to a file i.e. CSV or JSON.
+A future development would be to write the data to a file i.e. CSV or JSON.

 ```
 Python lyricaverage.py <"artist name"> [-m, --minmax] [-s, --stats] [-i, --interactive]